GammaScorpii/nixos-wg-peer-manager/README.md

 sudo chown root:root /etc/nixos/secrets/wg-private
 ```

 It also assumes the wireguard.nix module from the repo is in the /etc/nixos/modules directory.
-You can copy it and the wg-peers.nix template there and modify any of the default variables if you wish:
+You can copy it and the wg-peers.nix template there and modify any of the default variables if you wish (see Configuration below):
 ```bash
 sudo mkdir -p /etc/nixos/modules && \
 sudo cp ./modules/* /etc/nixos/modules/